sammeet29/Quicksort/README.md

 median_with_insertion	->	Uses median of 3 and insertion sort for lower size inputs

 quicksort_all_applications ->	Prints out key comparision count for all the above implementation of quicksort

+** Compile and run quicksort_all_applications to get the key comparision count for each method as output.